hphuangNuvoton/NuMaker_UNO/README.md

 4. Under **Tools->Board->Boards Manger**, search NuMaker UNO by Nuvoton, click **Install**
 5. You can now select NuMaker UNO in Arduino IDE

+## Compatible Version of Arduino IDE:
+*1.8.10
+*1.8.8
+*1.8.5

 ## VCOM Driver Installation Steps
 The Virtual COM (VCOM) interface requires a VCOM driver to be installed on PC first.
-The driver "Nu-Link_USB_Driver 1.2.exe" can be found at: http://www.nuvoton.com/hq/support/tool-and-software/development-tool-hardware/numaker-uno?__locale=zh_TW
+The driver "Nu-Link_USB_Driver 1.x.exe" can be found at: http://www.nuvoton.com/hq/support/tool-and-software/development-tool-hardware/numaker-uno?__locale=zh_TW

-1. Execute "Nu-Link_USB_Driver 1.2.exe" after the USB cable is un-plugged.
+1. Execute "Nu-Link_USB_Driver 1.x.exe" after the USB cable is un-plugged.
 2. Follow the steps of installation wizard to select setup language and installation location.
 3. Plug in USB cable after driver installation complete.
 4. Connect the NuMaker UNO with PC using a USB cable.
 If the driver is successfully installed, the Windows shall find a new device and then automatically find the correct driver.
 A virtual COM port named "Nuvoton Virtual Com Port" can be found in "Device Manager".